athletedecoded/knowledge-base/sql.md

 * <a href="https://www.kaggle.com/learn/intro-to-sql" target="_blank">Kaggle's Intro SQL Course</a>
 * <a href="https://www.kaggle.com/learn/advanced-sql" target="_blank">Kaggle Advanced SQL Micro-Course</a>

-Kaggle has 2 great courses to take you from intro to advanced SQL topics.
+Kaggle has 2 awesome courses to take you from intro to advanced SQL topics.
 I particularly like that the content is delivered in Kaggle's browser based kernel/notebook and uses the BigQuery API for the dataset.
 I find that most SQL courses only give you familarity with Microsoft SQL Server or isolated SQL statements on an interactive webpage.
-Unlike most courses, the Kaggle tutorials provide exposure to real-world tools and processes for querying public datasets.
+But, unlike most courses, the Kaggle tutorials provide exposure to real-world tools and processes for querying public datasets.

 <hr>